le-anne/le-anne/README.md

 I am also currently a mentor at [Front-End Foxes](https://github.com/le-anne/fef-portfolio), a bootcamp for women, by women.

+I also contract at various companies in the United States.
+If you would like to hire me, please contact me at: dev@leanne.studio

 ---

 ### Highlighted Code and Projects